LVH-Tony/audio2text/README.md

 # Audio to Text Converter

-A simple Python application that converts .m4a audio files to text using OpenAI's Whisper model running locally on your CPU.
+A simple Python application that converts audio files (M4A, MP3, WAV, etc.) to text using OpenAI's Whisper model running locally on your CPU.

 ## Features

-- 🎤 Converts .m4a audio files to text
+- 🎤 Converts audio files to text (M4A, MP3, WAV, MP4, WebM, OGG, FLAC, AAC)
 - 🖥️ Runs entirely on local CPU (no cloud services required)
 - 🌍 Supports multiple languages (auto-detection available)
 - 📝 Multiple model sizes for accuracy vs speed tradeoff